 Guest Post By: Nina Mosely

-Travel nursing is a career that continually gives you the opportunity to learn new things, move to new places and advance your position.
-That is why so many nurses with bachelor level degrees choose to go for an advanced master’s degree from a school like the University of Southern California and its USC nursing program.
-Beyond that, however, nurses could also learn how to become increasingly aware of social, physical and environmental factors that patients are dealing with.
+Travel nursing is a career that continually allows you to learn new things, move to new places and advance your position.
+That is why so many nurses with bachelor-level degrees choose to pursue an advanced master’s degree from a school like the University of Southern California and its USC nursing program.
+Beyond that, however, nurses could also learn how to become increasingly aware of social, physical, and environmental factors that patients are dealing with.
 In doing so, these medical professionals could improve the services that they offer their patients.
 Check out the information below to learn more.

 Social, Physical and Environmental Factors:

 The physical factors of illness are certainly front and center when it comes to treating patients.
-But, if nurses went a step further and took a more holistic approach to health and healing, they could improve the services that they provide.
+But, if nurses went a step further and took a more holistic approach to health and healing, they could improve their services.
 Most nurses will not think to apply a holistic method to their treatment of patients, so if you are a nurse who wants to improve the way you work, consider learning about this approach.
 You may be surprised by what you can discover about a patient and their needs when you take a step back and view the whole body as a complete system.

-When it comes to illnesses and injuries, medical professionals should not discount the effects that the environment could have.
-From poor water quality to pollution, a dirty environment could cause a patient to become ill, and it could even prevent them from getting the care that they need to get better.
-But the unfortunate truth is that, oftentimes, the various environmental factors that could contribute to illness are simply ignored or overlooked when nurses and doctors evaluate patients.
+Medical professionals should not discount the effects that the environment could have when it comes to illnesses and injuries.
+From poor water quality to pollution, a dirty environment could cause a patient to become ill, and it could even prevent them from getting the care they need to get better.
+But the unfortunate truth is that the various environmental factors that could contribute to illness are ignored or overlooked when nurses and doctors evaluate patients.
 On the other hand, with an understanding of the many environmental factors that could adversely affect health, a nurse could dramatically improve the quality of care that a patient receives.

-As you can see, there are several ways in which nurses could improve the quality of care that they provide.
-By understanding every patient’s social, physical and environmental factors you could help them in new ways that are more personalized and filled with understanding and empathy.
+As you can see, there are several ways nurses could improve the quality of care they provide.
+By understanding every patient’s social, physical, and environmental factors, you could help them in new ways that are more personalized and filled with understanding and empathy.
 So, if you are a nurse who wishes to improve their services and boost their ability to help others, this is a good place to start.